SaravananPrasadh-SP/adastra/README.md

 </p>

 ### Disclaimer
 This is not part of the core Starburst product and is not covered by Starburst Enterprise support agreements.
-It is a community developed set of scripts to make your life easier when deploying to these cloud environments.
+It is a community developed set of scripts to make your life easier when working with Starburst APIs.

 ## Introduction
 This Python package is a wrapper around the Starburst REST API as documented here: